jamietanna/sarahseewhy.github.io/_posts/2021-02-09-month-note.md

 The goal, if you hadn't guessed it, was to act confident until the confidence came naturally from experience.

-I found this technique useful as a teacher and have found it useful now.
+I found this technique useful as a teacher and have found it useful in the last month.

 ### Currently reading